How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 - Secure third-party mentions that make a category claim or market claim about your company.

 - Publish owned content that sharpens and expands the same claim in answer-first format.
+Put your strongest answer in the first third of the page, because that is where 44 percent of ChatGPT citations originate.

 That is why earned media's role in AI visibility matters more than most PR teams realize.
 Traditional PR asked, "Did we get coverage?"
 Machine Relations asks, "Did that coverage change machine behavior?"